 Because your DepCare FSA contributions reduce your taxable income, participation will lower your taxes.
 For example, if you're in a 20 percent tax bracket, each \$100 you contribute can save you \$20 in taxes.
-You can use the online FSA calculator at wexinc.com/insights/benefits-toolkit/fsa-calculator to estimate your tax savings.
 Check with your tax advisor for the details that apply to your situation.

 Choose your contribution level carefully, because any money left in your account will be forfeited.
+You can use the online FSA calculator at uc.conexisfsa.com/FSA_Savings Calculator.html to estimate your expenses.
 Don't forget to take into account summer months when child care may not be needed, the date your child turns 13 and any other circumstances that might affect your contribution levels.